lawrenceevalyn/18thC-subscriber-networks/README.md

 ## Development notes

 This software was developed through collaborative AI-assisted programming between Lawrence Evalyn and Anthropic's Claude.
-Its results have been meticulously reviewed for accuracy, within the specific domain of eighteenth-century namelists..
+Its results have been meticulously reviewed for accuracy, within the specific domain of eighteenth-century namelists (I assume it will be terrible at entity resolution in other contexts).